dovecot/documentation/source/admin_manual/debugging/debugging_rawlog.rst

 rawlog binary
 =============

-This is the legacy method. :ref:`setting-rawlog_dir` setting is preferred nowadays.
+This is the legacy method. :dovecot_core:ref:`rawlog_dir` setting is preferred nowadays.

 This works by checking if ``dovecot.rawlog/`` directory exists in the logged in user's home directory, and writing the traffic to ``yyyymmdd-HHMMSS-pid.in``